Former U.S. Secretary of State Henry Kissinger discusses leadership in the twentieth century and lessons for contemporary foreign policy.

 HAASS: So let me—let me mention three qualities that you didn’t explicitly mention, but maybe they’re subsumed in what you did.
 One is a real feel for and understanding of history.
 You’re a historian.
 People like Ernest May and others wrote books about the uses of history.
 How essential do you think it is that a leader is grounded in history?

-KISSINGER: When Churchill was asked by a student what he should study in order to promote his later ability to be involved in foreign policy, Churchill replied: Study history, study history, study history.
+KISSINGER: When Churchill was asked by a student what he should study in order to promote his later ability to be involved in foreign policy, Churchill replied, study history, study history, study history.
 History is the only experiment we have.
 It’s retroactive.
 It’s not self-evident, because it has this evolutionary aspect of it.
 But to be a great foreign policy leader, or a great leader of a country, one has to have that.
 And all the people that I described had it in some sense, and in a considerable sense.

 HAASS: What about also the—these were people with vision.
-But when we used to teach, actually at a university you’re familiar with, at Harvard—when I taught at the Kennedy School we used to tell students that policy design, vision, was maybe 10 or 20 percent, but 80 to 90 percent of effectiveness was the ability to implement and execute.
+But when we used to teach, actually at a university you’re familiar with, at Harvard—when I taught at the Kennedy School, we used to tell students that policy design, vision, was maybe 10 or 20 percent, but 80 to 90 percent of effectiveness was the ability to implement and execute.
 Do you buy that?
 Or do you think those percentages are wrong?

-KISSINGER: Oh, I haven’t tried to put in terms of percentages, but I would certainly—I would agreement with the importance of each of them, because—and it’s important that these qualities become innate, so that one does not have to study it at every moment in time, but that if there is—that this sense obviously is built into one’s perception of international events.
+KISSINGER: Oh, I haven’t tried to put in terms of percentages, but I would certainly—I would agree with the importance of each of them, because—and it’s important that these qualities become innate, so that one does not have to study it at every moment in time, but that if there is—that this sense of history obviously is built into one’s perception of international events.
 And particularly in order to recognize the nature of what is going on.

 HAASS: These are all great figures of the twentieth century.
 To what extent do you think that they were essentially, formed may be too strong of a word, but very much affected fundamentally to their core by the two world wars?
 That these were the two great events of the century, the two awful events of the century, that these were essentially—in many ways you can’t—to what—I guess the question would be: To what extent is it only possible to understand these six individuals if one understands the two world wars?